According to this report, 60,000 apps are added to the App Store every month. That means, on an average 2,000 apps go live each day.

 #1 Study the reason

 Rejection of your app is a nightmare in a true sense.
 But, don’t panic because that won’t make things any better.
-What will make a difference is if you analyse the reason for rejection.
+What will make a difference is if you analyze the reason for rejection.

 Apple sends you an email to notify the reasons for rejecting your app.
 The email typically looks like this: